A tale of three homotopies: Concordance and operadic homotopy

-which cannot be represented as nontrivial substitutions of trees with at least two vertices, so all the homotopy transfer computations simplify drastically, and the transferred cooperad maps $\tilde{\Delta}_t$ are given by the naive formula $\tilde{\Delta}_t=t(p)\circ\Delta_t\circ i$.
-Let us show how Formulae~\eqref{Morphism1LT}--\eqref{HomotopyLT} arise naturally.
+For each of these trees, the contribution of nontrivial expansions of trees with at least two vertices is zero.
+(It is obvious for the first tree, and for the second tree follows from the fact that such a nontrivial substitution $(((t_1\circ_{j_1} t_2)\circ_{j_2} t_3) \cdots )\circ_{j_k} t_{k+1}$ would have a tree with inputs of both colours as $t_1$, and each decomposition map $\Delta_{t_1}$ for such a tree $t_1$ vanishes on the cooperad $\mathcal{V}_{\bullet\to\bullet,\Omega}$).
+This means that all the homotopy transfer computations simplify drastically, and the corresponding transferred cooperad maps $\tilde{\Delta}_t$ are given by the na\"ive formula $\tilde{\Delta}_t=t(p)\circ\Delta_t\circ i$.
+Let us show how the leading terms of \eqref{HomotopyLT} appear in this computation.